kadena-io/chainweb-mining-client/README.md

                            leading zeros).
   -s,--stratum-rate ARG    Rate (in milliseconds) at which a stratum worker
                            thread emits jobs.
+  --constant-delay-block-time ARG
+                           time at which a constant-delay worker emits blocks

 Configurations are loaded in order from the following sources:
   1. Configuration files from locations provided through --config-file options